Tirzepatide dosing protocol

 Semaglutide: Heartburn at 1 mg and up.
 Antacids in between.

 Energy low?
-100 mcg Semax nasal mornings or 300 mcg Sermorelin nightly.
+Some community protocols use 100 mcg Semax nasal in the mornings or 300 mcg Sermorelin nightly.
+Both are community doses, and neither has evidence as an energy or fatigue fix.

 Cost and vial math for 3 months